Note: originally written in 2012 by educator, mom, and “education diva,” Ruth Spivak with updates and revisions in 2020 by Melissa Taylor.

 Mwahahaaaa!
 An awesome villain can really make a great children’s book.
 Oh sure, it’s great to have a hero who models virtue and courage, but it’s the villains who are often the most interesting and memorable characters.
 What would Charlie and the Chocolate Factory be without the outrageously spoiled Veruca Salt, or without gluttonous Augustus Gloop?
 In a word: BORING!

 Yes, great villains are creepy, sly, and revolting, so why am I recommending your kids read them?

 Why Kids Need Villain Characters

-2- Villains are especially motivating for reluctant readers.
-Great villains add elements of humour and adventure that up the excitement in a book.
-I love when kids rally with the hero for the downfall of the ridiculous villain.
+2. Villains are especially motivating for reluctant readers.
+Great villains add elements of humor and adventure that up the excitement in a book.
+I love it when kids rally with the hero for the downfall of the ridiculous villain.

 The Best Villains in Children’s Books

-From the biggest brats to the worst dictators, here are some of my favourite books with great villains for kids from ages 3-13.
+From the biggest brats to the worst dictators, here are some of my favorite books with great villains for kids from ages 3-13.